-- Much of the work was done the help of volunteers, including students from the Excelsior Job Corps and the electrical trade classes from the Area Career Center.
+- Much of the work was done with the help of volunteers, including students from the Excelsior Job Corps and the electrical trade classes from the Area Career Center.

 - The upper floor – where the guest rooms were located – remains unfinished.